How long does it take to get a dealer license?

 14. This is important – not getting caught selling a vehicle without a license, which can cause you to be barred from obtaining a license in the future.

 The Auto Broker Endorsement (which is an add-on to retail dealer licenses) allows you to arrange the sale of vehicles owned by others and get paid for it.
 Brokers don’t actually own vehicles.
 They merely arrange a sale between a buyer and a seller.
 The broker can act on behalf of the seller, helping them sell their vehicle.
 They can also assist buyers with finding and purchasing vehicles.
 Brokers are sometimes also called “Auto Buying Services.”
 Brokers can charge the buyer, the seller, or both for their services.
 You can get the Auto Broker Endorsement from the DMV with your retail dealer license for an additional $100.00.
 Only licensed retail dealers can get the Auto Broker Endorsement.
 The Auto Broker Endorsement has several nice advantages.
 It provides dealers getting started a way to buy and sell vehicles without having to invest their own money in the vehicles.
 The paperwork you fill out when brokering is also quite simple.
-In addition, there is no display area requirement for brokers, which helps keep your overhead low.
-There are a number of further advantages to brokering which we cover in class.
-To become a dealer/broker, DMV requires an office, and a two foot square sign, but no display area.
-Brokers can also obtain dealer plates.
+There are a number of further advantages to brokering which we will cover in class.

 The DMV requires you to pass two tests with a score of 70% to get your dealer license.
-One you take at the end of our course, and the other one you will take at your local DMV Inspector’s office.
+One you take during Pre-Licensing, and the other one you will take at your local DMV Inspector’s office.
 The tests are very similar and cover the exact same material.
 So why do you have to take two?
 The first test you take with us to make sure you understand the basics of setting up and operating your dealership.
 The second test you will take at your local DMV Inspector’s office to prove to them you did attend a certified class and that you know the basics.